 - Health Insurance and access to college’s Health Center

-Included in Room and Board (In addition to the above)
+Included with Room and Board (In addition to the above)

 - 3 meals/day in university dining hall